V Wars

-V Wars is a 2019 American science fiction horror streaming television series based on the anthology series of the same name and comic book by Jonathan Maberry.
+V Wars is an American science fiction horror television series based on the anthology series of the same name and comic book by Jonathan Maberry.
 The series stars Ian Somerhalder, Adrian Holmes, Jacky Lai, Kyle Breitkopf, Peter Outerbridge, Kimberly-Sue Murray and Sydney Meyer.
 It premiered on Netflix on December 5, 2019.
 The series was canceled after one season, in March 2020.

 Synopsis

 V Wars follows the story of the physician/scientist Dr. Luther Swann, and his best friend Michael Fayne, as they face the evolving crisis of a deadly outbreak that fractures society into opposing factions, potentially escalating to a future war between humans and vampires.
 The outbreak is caused by an ancient biological infectious agent, a prion, that turns humans into vampires, released from ice by climate change.

 In the conflict, the vampire faction, called Blood, is opposed by the elements of the government, such as Calix Niklos (Peter Outerbridge) who plots with anti Blood senator Smythe (Ted Atherton).